-2.25 Termination of a Provider Contract without Cause
+2.5 Termination of a Provider Contract without Cause

 Any provider requesting termination of his/her participation should contact Healthy Blue Dual Advantage provider contracting LANetworkDevelopment@healthybluela.com.
-Upon receipt of the termination request, Healthy Blue Dual Advantage will notify members according to CMS guidelines, generally 45 calendar days before the termination date for PCPs and behavioral health providers, and 30 calendar days for other providers.
+Upon receipt of the termination request, Healthy Blue Dual Advantage will send a written CMS-approved notification of the termination to all affected members at least 30 calendar days before the effective date of termination.

-2.26 Provider Anti-discrimination Rules
+2.6 Provider Anti-discrimination Rules